-Scientists funded by the European Research Agency (ERC) have pulled off the spectacular feat of imaging a black hole, finally confirming the existence of a phenomenon, which though widely accepted, has never been directly observed before.
+Scientists funded by the European Research Council (ERC) have pulled off the spectacular feat of imaging a black hole, finally confirming the existence of a phenomenon, which though widely accepted, has never been directly observed before.

 The image, captured by the Event Horizon Telescope, an array of eight radiotelescopes located around the world, is proof of one of the fundamental predictions of Albert Einstein’s theory of general relativity.

 The black hole in the image, at the centre of Messier 87 galaxy, is 55 million light years from the earth and has a mass 6.5 million times that of the sun.
 ‘Hole’ is a misnomer: in fact black holes consist of the densest concentrations of matter possible.
 They cannot be imaged directly because no light can escape from them: what the image shows is the edge, or event horizon, of the hole.